Spinning a web of connections in our lives!

 I received my Bachelor of Arts in Social Sciences (2 years in Theatre) in 2001 and in 2010 completed my Masters of Education in Curriculum & Instruction at the University of Victoria, BC.

 I have been involved in creative arts from childhood, teaching my first class at age 10 to children ages 4 - 7 years.
-Since then and to the present, I have taught, and facilitated creative arts groups to children and adults, many of whom, have mental illness, Asperger's, M.S., acquired brain injury, or developmental differences.
+Since then and to the present, I have taught, and facilitated creative arts groups to children and adults, many of whom, have chronic health conditions, acquired brain injury, or developmental differences.